-Now you have a good understanding of what is bounce rate is on the website.
-While keeping that in mind, you should also figure out why people bounce and the reasons for the high bounce rate?
+Now you have a good understanding of the website’s bounce rate.
+While keeping that in mind, you should also figure out why people bounce and the reasons for the high bounce rate.
 This is where you should look at the most common reasons people bounce and take appropriate measures to reduce it.

 The web page does not cater to the expectations

-If the web page is not catering to the visitors’ expectations, they will bounce.
-For example, let’s assume that you promote your website with the tag “Free shipping” on Google.
-But when a person comes to the website, he will realize that he has to pay for shipping.
+They will bounce if the web page does not meet the visitor’s expectations.
+For example, let’s assume you promote your website with the “Free shipping” tag on Google.
+But when a person visits the website, he will realize that he has to pay for shipping.
 Because of this, the person will go back.
 This will contribute to your bounce rate.

 Problems with user experience

 Having an ugly design on the website can also increase your bounce rate.
 That’s because people will usually rely on the design of your website to get work done.
 For example, let’s assume that your website is not mobile optimized.
 Then people who come to your website from their mobile devices will bounce back.

 A slow-to-load page can be a considerable problem for bounce rate, and Google has a renewed focus on site speed, especially as a part of the Core Web Vitals initiative.